NehzUx/NewInML2019/README.md

 # Call For Papers

-Your ticket ti NeurIPS 2020?
-Maybe:
+Your ticket to NeurIPS 2020?
+Maybe!

 Since this is an exercise in writing good NeurIPS papers, the authors are requested to submit papers respecting the NeurIPS format and instructions: [https://nips.cc/Conferences/2019/CallForPapers](https://nips.cc/Conferences/2019/CallForPapers).
 We welcome submissions by first authors with no prior accepted publication at NeurIPS (main conference).